shipwright-io/community/ships/0038-release-branching-backports.md

 We can create a reusable "release branching" workflow [2] as follows:

 - Use `workflow_call` as the trigger, to be run on the main branch.
 [2]
-- Receive a semantic version as input, to then create the release branch name.
+- Receive a semantic version as input (in `vX.Y` format) to create the release branch name.
 - Create the release branch via standard git commands, ensuring the workflow is granted write permission to the appropriate repository.